 Why are more data teams considering ABAC?
 So they can maximize their cloud data investments.
 The flexible, scalable, dynamic nature of the cloud creates a highly heterogeneous environment — powerful for analytics, yet impractical without the right security and privacy controls.
 More data, more people, and more powerful compute engines, combined with more stringent security and privacy requirements, has created a perfect storm for data risk.

-Attribute-based access control was conceived to be more automated and adaptive to the dynamic, ever-changing data environment that cloud data platforms enable.
+As access control models have evolved, attribute-based access control was conceived to be more automated and adaptive to the dynamic, ever-changing data environment that cloud data platforms enable.
 Even authorities like NIST have recommended attribute-based access control (ABAC) over role-based access control (RBAC) — and still, RBAC and its derivatives persist.

 This puts data-driven organizations at a crossroads.
 Data teams can continue using the old standby, RBAC, which is mostly closely associated with Apache Ranger and worked well enough for Hadoop.
 Its enhancements, like role-based access control with object tagging (OT-RBAC), offer some degree of flexibility by enabling policy creation based on tags.
 But RBAC is inherently static and rigid.
 In today’s modern cloud environments, that won’t cut it.

 So we’re in the midst of a paradigm shift from RBAC to ABAC.
 It’s similar to the one we’ve seen recently with the cloud.
 Prior to the cloud, organizations would have to decide on a software stack, procure servers to align with that stack, get everything running, then hope it succeeds.
 It’s a long process that locks you into static decisions made early on — there’s no scalability or evolvability.
 The shift to the cloud changed that, and the shift to ABAC is needed to align with the benefits of the cloud.